January 29, 2019

 Start at Circular Quay…

-(see below for how to find the lift at Circular Quay).
+(see below for how to find the elevator/lift at Circular Quay).
 At the top of the lift, turn right to soon enjoy the Cahill Expressway Lookout, then continue across the Sydney Harbour Bridge until you get to the very end at Milsons Point.

 At Milsons Point, go down the stairs to exit the bridge, then turn left immediately to pass underneath the tunnel of the bridge’s footings.